The 8 Best TTRPG Sandbox Campaigns Ever Written

 Hot Springs Island (OSR systems — Jacob Hurst et al)

-Hot Springs Island is one of the strongest modern examples of the discovery sandbox.
+Hot Springs Island is probably the best modern example of the discovery sandbox, and built to be system-agnostic from the ground up.
 Set on a dense volcanic island full of competing factions, strange ruins, elemental forces, and dangerous terrain, it gives players a place where almost every direction leads to something worth investigating.
 There is no required sequence of events and no imposed storyline.
-The campaign runs on exploration, faction pressure, and the gradual accumulation of information.
-The industry loved it, as Dark of Hot Springs Island swept the EnNies, winning 5 in 2018.
+The campaign runs on exploration, faction pressure, and the gradual accumulation of information — none of which depends on a specific ruleset, so GMs have ported it across OSR games, 5e, and beyond.
+The industry took notice, Dark of Hot Springs Island swept the EnNies, winning 5 in 2018.

 Forbidden Lands (Tomas Härenstam et al)

-What makes it stand out is how fully its rules support that structure.
-Travel, foraging, survival, stronghold-building, and modular adventure sites all feed directly into the campaign loop, so the sandbox feels like something the game is designed to sustain rather than merely permit.
-It lands as an honorable mention because it is still too recent to claim the long-term prestige of the main entries, and because much of its engine is tied closely to its core rules.
+What makes it stand out is how fully its rules support its structure.
+Travel, foraging, survival, stronghold-building, and modular adventure sites all feed directly into the campaign loop, so the sandbox feels like something the game is designed to sustain rather than just permit.
+It’s an honorable mention because it is still a little too recent to claim the long-term prestige of the main entries, and because much of its engine is tied closely to its core rules.
 Even so, it is one of the best modern examples of mechanically supported wilderness exploration.